AIBendereL/LSUN-Bedroom-Diffusion-UNet-with-Layer-Architectures-and-Hyperparameters-Experiment/README.md

 <img scr="images/bad_mean_std_graph.JPG" width="200" height="200">

 **(x axis is the number of batches)**
+**(if the images not showing, please check the "images" folder with correspoing PATH)**

-8. For this Latent Diffusion UNet with LSUN Bedroom dataset, here are Layer Architectures and Hyperparameters patterns I tried that gave the good Mean/Std graphs, or something similar:
+7. For this Latent Diffusion UNet with LSUN Bedroom dataset, here are Layer Architectures and Hyperparameters patterns I tried that gave the good Mean/Std graphs, or something similar:
 - Try Batch Norm layers.
 - Try smaller Learning Rate.
 - Try smaller Batch.